thindil/nimalyzer/doc/index.rst

 General information
 ===================

-Nimalyzer is a static code analyzer for [Nim](https://github.com/nim-lang/Nim) programming language.
+Nimalyzer is a static code analyzer for `Nim <https://github.com/nim-lang/Nim>`_ programming language.
 It allows checking a Nim source code against predefined rules.
-Its design is inspired by [AdaControl](https://www.adalog.fr/en/adacontrol.html).
+Its design is inspired by `AdaControl <https://www.adalog.fr/en/adacontrol.html>`_.
 Nimalyzer can be used to enforce some design patterns or ensure that some language constructs are present in a code, or not.
 For example, it can check if all procedures have defined proper pragmas.
 Additionally, it can be used as an